SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "You're doing great, darling," Rarity exclaimed.

-"Rarity, how do I know I wont just lose all my progress once I'm in front of Rainbow Dash?"
+"Rarity, how do I know I won't just lose all my progress once I'm in front of Rainbow Dash?"
 Fluttershy asked.

 "I saw that coming, and I am prepared.
 After you are fully able to say it, I am going to barrow a Rainbow Dash costume from Pinkie.
-I will wear the costume and we can practice you asking me out while I'm dressed liked Rainbow," Rarity answered.
+I will wear the costume, and we can practice you asking me out while I'm dressed liked Rainbow," Rarity answered.

 "Oh, my," Fluttershy said.
 "You thought of everything."